amerlin/ZnolTemplate/README.md

-# znolbe
+# ZnolBe
-Template for arch
+A boilerplate template for an n-layer architecture in .Net Core